Zidmann/QlikLib/README.md

 | console_delimitation | Printing a delimiter |

+### object.qvs : Module containing all the basical object management functions
 | Name | Description |
 | ---- | ---- |
 | variable_exist | Check if a variable is defined in Qlik |